Permit Application ProcessTo apply for all types of special use permits, submit an application.

 It is the policy of the National Park Service (NPS) to allow filming and photography when it is consistent with the protection and public enjoyment of park resources, and avoid conflict with the public's normal use and enjoyment of the park.
 Aesthetic values such as scenic vistas, natural quiet and dark night skies are resources that we value.
 We are also sensitive to the environments around our park sites.
 There are restrictions associated with group size, the use of commercial vehicles, generators, artificial lighting, commercial film equipment, props, sets and audio devices.
 Filming and photo activity that requires a permit is strictly prohibited on weekends and holidays.
 Commercial vehicles must be in compliance with all federal and state laws and local ordinances.
 Inclement weather imposes road restrictions and limited access, in addition to tire chain controls in specific park areas.

-Call in advance and obtain latest road conditions and restrictions in addition to weather advisories and forecasts at: 209/372-0200 (press 1), or contact the film coordinator by phone, 209/379-1858 or by email.
+Call in advance and obtain latest road conditions and restrictions in addition to weather advisories and forecasts at: 209/372-0200 (press 1).

 The National Park Service cannot accommodate a project if: